github/codeql/docs/codeql/codeql-language-guides/codeql-for-javascript.rst

 -  :doc:`Using flow labels for precise data flow analysis <using-flow-labels-for-precise-data-flow-analysis>`: You can associate flow labels with each value tracked by the flow analysis to determine whether the flow contains potential vulnerabilities.

--  :doc:`Specifying remote flow sources for JavaScript <specifying-additional-remote-flow-sources-for-javascript>`: You can model potential sources of untrusted user input without making changes to the CodeQL standard library for JavaScript.
+-  :doc:`Specifying remote flow sources for JavaScript <specifying-additional-remote-flow-sources-for-javascript>`: You can model potential sources of untrusted user input in external files without making changes to the CodeQL standard library.

 -  :doc:`Using type tracking for API modeling <using-type-tracking-for-api-modeling>`: You can track data through an API by creating a model using the CodeQL type-tracking library for JavaScript.